hansdereber/jupyter-lab/README.md

 # Jupyter with Docker Compose

-This repository contains a simple docker-compose definition for launching the popular JupyterLab with a Tensorflow backend and TensorBoard server.
+This repository contains a simple docker-compose definition for launching the popular JupyterLab with a Tensorflow backend, Keras and TensorBoard server.

 ## Setting the password
 The default password is 'banana'.